Canon 650D vs Sony A7S II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
+Both the 650D and the A7S II have been discontinued, but can regularly be found used on ebay.
+The 650D was replaced by the Canon 700D, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon 650D better than the Sony A7S II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.